BIGJRA/BIGJRA.github.io/rejuv.md

 Graveler, Nuzleaf, **Solosis**, and **Tropius**.
 The rare ones are Bonsly, Meowth, and Finneon.

 Head back to the left and let Cairo break the rock.
-You’ll get a *Moomoo Milk.* Head up.
+You'll get a *Moomoo Milk.* Head up.

 Relationship Point Choices: